The future of secure communications: device independence in quantum key distribution: Nonclassicality in quantum cryptography

 \subsubsection{Experimental Breakthroughs}

 The timeline in Fig.\ref{fig:timeline} refers to the first definitive closure of the detection and locality loopholes, simultaneously referred to as ``loophole-free'' Bell tests.
-The first experiment used entangled electrons and photons in NV centers over a distance of 1.3 kilometers \cite{Hensen2015a}.
-All photonic experiments were also reported: Ref. \cite{US15} used high-efficiency photon detectors and random measurement settings, and similarly, the experiment in Ref. \cite{Vienna15and32_1} used highly efficient detectors and a large spatial separation between detectors.
+In 2015, the first experiment was reported, using entangled photons and electrons in NV centers located at a distance of about 1.3 kilometers \cite{Hensen2015a}.
+All photonic experiments were also reported that same year: Ref. \cite{US15} used high-efficiency photon detectors and random measurement settings, and similarly, the experiment in Ref. \cite{Vienna15and32_1} used highly efficient detectors and a large spatial separation between detectors.
 Compared to previous Bell tests using entangled photons, the critical component here was high-efficiency superconducting photo-detectors, which permitted the realization of experiments above the CDE.

 A loophole-free Bell test using an event-ready setup with entangled neutral atoms in ~\cite{Munich17}, where atom-photon entanglement and entanglement swapping to prepare entangled spin states of two atoms separated by 398 m; In Ref. \cite{li18}, all three major loopholes were addressed using randomness from photons emitted by cosmic sources to determine the measurement settings.
 This approach effectively closes the locality loophole by ensuring that the measurement settings are not influenced by any local hidden variable by using events that occurred 11 years prior (see sec. \ref{sec:experiments} for experimental details).